Sylvester96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies HTML files from diferent directories
+Command that lists all files and directories, separated by a comma